So you're interested in becoming an affiliate marketer.

 Start dreaming up the types of products or ClickBank training platforms your readers might want to buy that could help them to tackle the problem they're facing.

-But what's the best way to market your products if you're balling on a budget?
+So what's the best way to market your products if you're balling on a budget?

 Well, one thing I've been hearing about a lot on the internet these days is a web traffic generator.